 Whenever the surgery is closed, emergency medical care and advice can be obtained by calling 111, or by calling the Badger service on 0300 555 9999.

 From April 1st 2015, all practices are required to allocate a named accountable GP to all patients. therefore, all patients at Eden Court have a named, accountable GP, who is responsible for their overall care at the practice.
 Your named GP has been allocated by the practice.
 If you wish to know who your allocated GP is please ask at recpetion or use our contact form on this website.
 New patients will be given their named accountable GP at the point of registration by the receptionist.

 You can still talk to, or make appointments to see any of our doctors or nurses, not just your named GP, and rest assured that this will not impact your experience at the practice in any way.

 If you wish to register as a patient at Eden Court, then please download an NHS registration form here, and pop it into the surgery.
-We have a practice list area, but can also register patients outside of this area (with a restriction place on the availability of home visits outside of this area).
+We have a practice list area, but can also register patients outside of this area under the GP choice scheme (with a restriction place on the availability of home visits outside of this area).